AdaptiveMotorControlLab/CellSeg3D/docs/welcome.rst

       pip install napari-cellseg3d[crf]

-  * **WIP** WandB : WandB support for WNet training.
+  * WandB : WandB support for WNet training.
 This allows you to monitor your training on the WandB platform.
     See :ref:`WandB integration in Training <wandb_integration>` for more details.

     .. code-block::